voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### December 16, 2021

+Minor release 1.47.0 is scheduled for 12/16/2021 between 6:00pm and 10pm CST

+This release adds:
+* Improved transcript paragraph splits
+* Improved accuracy of the Spanish transcription (upload only)

 ### December 9, 2021

 Maintenance release 1.46.1 is scheduled for 12/9/2021 between 6:00pm and 10pm CST